everpub/openscienceprize/proposal.md

 However by enabling automated execution we facilitate detection of bit rot as early as possible, so that remedial action can be taken.

-### Outreach story

-Nobel prize winning lab experiments from 100 years ago can now be performed over a short time period by undergraduates.
-This is possible due to the amazing pace of technological development and the detailed records about the methods used in the experiments.
-The dataset of one Large Electron Positron collider experiment used to be stored on a distributed system but now can be easily stored on a SSD and analysed in its entirety on a laptop.
-In 100 years undergraduates will routinely rediscover the Higgs boson as the the detailed data analysis methodology will be recorded in an executable paper.

 ### Outreach story 2

 Example from life science/medical/bio that is similar to the LEP story.

-### Social web of science story

-Executable papers create additional mechanisms for assigning credit and fame.
-Public review means credit for reviewing other people's work.
-Starring, a simple way of indicating support, provides a powerful mechanism for sorting a vast amount of identical research.
-Forking, the process of creating a derivative work by making a copy and altering it, facilitates fast experimentation and tracks credit assignment.
-The crowd can evaluate and "bubble to the top" the most interesting and relevant research.
-These mechanisms power Amazon's "Customers Who Bought This Item Also Bought", the NYT's "Recommended for you", Spotify's "Discover weekly playlist", as well as countless other successful projects.
-Allowing research to be evaluated at web scale at a far higher pace than possible with small boards of experts.

 ### Shared knowledge for data access